7 Roselike Flowers for Your Garden

 The Japanese rose or lisianthus is very similar to common roses and carnations.
 Its use is very common in floral arrangements and because it grows on long stems that lend themselves to this type of crafts.

-In fact, it is advised that, when you are given a Japanese rose floral arrangement, it should be placed in water.
+In fact, it’s advised that when you’re given a Japanese rose floral arrangement, it should be immediately placed in water.
 For a while, their buds will continue to grow.

 Regarding cultivation, it must be said that it can be done by seeds and cuttings, the second option being the easiest.
-As for water, watering is done twice a week and is increased to once more in summer.
+As for water, watering should be done twice a week and is increased to once more in summer.

-The flowers must be careful of direct light because it burns them.
+The flowers must be kept out of direct light because it burns them.
 Some botanical studies even found that there is more flowering in times of few hours of light.

 5. Roselike flowers: Ranunculus